 The loss of biodiversity has negative effects on livelihoods, water supply, food security and resilience to extreme events.
 It has consequences for 78% of the world’s extreme poor who live in rural areas, many of which rely on ecosystems and the goods they produce to make a living.
 The World Bank estimates that crimes affecting natural resources and the environment inflict damage on developing countries worth more than $70 billion a year. living in coastal areas by reducing coastal protection and habitat for fish.
 Deforestation and land conversion contribute about 30% of global greenhouse emissions, and the loss of diversity reduces the resilience of ecosystems to climate change and other disturbances.

-The World Bank is one of the largest international financiers of biodiversity conservation with a portfolio of 229 projects worth over US$1 billion in the 10 years from FY2006 to 2015.
-These projects have been undertaken in 120 countries, with the majority in Africa and the Latin America and Caribbean region.
+The World Bank is one of the largest international financiers of biodiversity conservation and sustainable use with a portfolio of 241 projects worth over US$1.25 billion in the 10 years from Fiscal Year 2006 to 2016.

-Through the application of its safeguards policies (currently under review and update), the World Bank also integrates biodiversity concerns into all of its investment projects.
+Through the application of its safeguards policies, recently updated to strengthen development outcomes, the World Bank also integrates biodiversity concerns into all of its investment projects.

 The World Bank works with countries to put policies in place so that biodiversity is valued as a key driver of sustainable development.
 We help countries work across economic sectors and improve their administration of natural resources to better conserve and sustainably use their biodiversity.
 We invest in those aspects of biodiversity and ecosystem services—such as watershed management, integrated coastal zone management and protected areas—that help countries achieve their development goals.
 We also help countries find ways to generate revenues from biodiversity—including through tourism or payments for environmental services—that will cover the cost of managing their biodiversity and improve economies.
 The World Bank Group works closely with partners on issues including wildlife crime, forest governance, and the oceans.